How Independent Musicians Make Money in 2026: Revenue Streams Beyond Streaming

 What to do When Your Revenue Streams Fail

 As you expand into international markets and diversify revenue streams, you’ll also need crisis management plans.
 Platforms change.
 Algorithms shift overnight.
 Revenue streams dry up without warning.
-Artists who survive long-term have built working contingency plans before the problems hit, not during.
+Artists who survive long-term build contingency plans when things are working, not when everything’s about to catch fire.

 Algorithm Change Survival